ibexa/documentation-developer/docs/content_management/field_types/field_type_storage.md

 and `ezcontentclass_attribute` to store field definition values. they're both based on the same principle.

-Each row represents a field or a field definition, and offers several free fields of different types, where the type can store its data e.g.
+Each row represents a field or a field definition, and offers several free fields of different types, where the type can store its data.

 - `ezcontentobject_attribute` offers:
     - `data_int`